 - single lines;

 Single lines need to be varied.
-Make them bold or thin, curve along the contour of the object or straight.
+Make them bold or thin, and curve along the object’s contours.

 To hatch means to create tonal effects and illusion of gradations by parallel lines.
 The intervals between them affect the brightness of the shaded area.